Security model — secrets at rest, threat model, operator discipline

 Host compromise

-Root or the daemon's user account can read every file in ~/.syncro/.
+Root or the instance's user account can read every file in ~/.syncro/.
 The plaintext identity seed lets an attacker:

 - Forge records under your DID